 How much continuity and discontinuity is there between the New Covenant and the Sinai Covenant?
 This article is designed to answer the confusion between hyper-grace on the one side and legalism on the other.

-A brief history of a controversy about the Bible in America, since the 1970s.
-I offer my view, at the end.
+A brief history of a controversy over the Bible in America, since the 1970s.
+I offer my view of Scripture, at the end.

 Hurricanes, tornadoes, floods, wildfires, earthquakes and tsunamis—natural disasters slam humankind every year.
 Did God do that?
 What does the Bible say?
 Two different covenants make all the difference—a progressive revelation.